Blog-Reference and Blog-Reference

 #3 See also ‘How Keynes got macro wrong and Allais got it right’

-Related 'Rectification of MMT macro accounting' and 'Down with idiocy!' and 'Is Nick Rowe stupid or corrupt or both?'.
+Related 'Rectification of MMT macro accounting' and 'Down with idiocy!' and 'Is Nick Rowe stupid or corrupt or both?' and 'A tale of three accountants'.
 For details of the big picture see cross-references Accounting

 You say: “Therefore it makes perfect sense to sum businesses and households as the ‘private sector’ who hold these tax credits.”